 **Measuring flour accurately can be difficult and a baker normal weights their flour for best results.
 I have found that I can achieve some consistency measuring flour if I do this...I always pour my purchased flour into a large jar to store it.
 There is some air added to it this way.
 When I am measuring it out for recipe, I dip it from the jar with a scoop and pour it into my measuring utensil adding a bit more volume.
 Whenever I use flour in baking, I never dump all my flour in, but rather add most of it and check the consistency of my batter or dough to see if more is needed first.

 The dough for these rolls should be very loose and sticky before it is kneaded.
-If it is not, it is because too much flour was added, it will not give you the best moist tender rolls possible, though they will still good.
+If it is not, it is because too much flour was added, it will not give you the best or most moist tender rolls possible, though they will still good.

 *Get my Cinnamon Roll recipe using these buns here.